-Berkley is open from 7:00 a.m. to 6:00 p.m.
-Monday through Friday.
-We ask families to wait until 7:20 to drop off so that teachers have the opportunity to prepare their classrooms for the day.
+Berkley is open from 7:45 am - 5:45 pm Monday through Friday.
+Families should be in the building picking up by 5:40 pm as we close promptly at 5:45 P.M.
 Berkley closes the second Friday of each month for professional development day except for the month of June and December.
-The University and Berkley also close for the following holidays: New Year's Day, Martin Luther King, Jr.'s Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Eve at 5 p.m., Thanksgiving Day and the following Friday.
-Berkley is open on Christmas Eve day but closes early at 4:00 p.m.
-UMKC campus including Berkley is CLOSED on Christmas Day and New Year's Day and the four days between Christmas Day and New Year's Day.
-If New Year's Eve falls on a weekday Berkley will close at 4:00 PM that day.
-When a holiday falls on a Saturday Berkley observes the proceeding Friday.
-When a holiday falls on a Sunday, Berkley observes the following Monday.
+The University and Berkley recognizes the following holidays: New Year's Day, Martin Luther King, Jr.'s Birthday, Memorial Day, June 19th, Independence Day, Labor Day, Thanksgiving Eve at 4:00 p.m., Thanksgiving Day and the following Friday.
+Berkley closes early at 12:00 P.M. on December 24th and, along with the UMKC campus, Berkley is CLOSED on Christmas Day through New Year's Day, December 25-January 1st.
+When a holiday falls on a Saturday UMKC Berkley observes the proceeding Friday.
+When a holiday falls on a Sunday, UMKC Berkley observes the following Monday.
 Reservations may be required surrounding additional holidays at the school's discretion.
 This allows us to prepare a more accurate staffing schedule for the classrooms and plan appropriately for requested time off for our teachers.